 - Promptly refer the worker to a specialist, if necessary.

-Employers are allowed to regularly review the performance of members of the panel of physicians and replace providers they don’t feel are meeting their needs, as long as they update the posted panel.
+Employers are allowed to regularly review the performance of physicians on their panel and replace providers they don’t feel are meeting their needs, as long as they update the posted panel.
 Some people feel this creates a financial incentive for doctors to keep costs down and recommend that employees return to work as soon as possible.
 Unfortunately, there are doctors who do just that.
 An experienced workers' compensation attorney can help identify such providers, and help you choose a doctor on the panel who is more likely to listen to your concerns regarding your work injury.

 What Happens If My Employer Doesn’t Have a Panel of Physicians?